zakariajaadi/zakariajaadi/README.md

 <h3>About me:</h3>

 Welcome to my data science portfolio!
-I’m a graduate of prestigious institutions, including Paris Dauphine University and the National Institute of Statistics and Applied Economics.
-With solid experience in machine learning and data science, this repository showcases my work in these fields, as well as MLOps.
+I’m a graduate of Paris Dauphine University and the National Institute of Statistics and Applied Economics, with 7+ years of solid experience in machine learning, data science, and MLOps. this repository showcases my work in these fields.
 You'll find Jupyter notebooks and projects demonstrating various techniques, analyses, and real-world applications.
+Feel free to explore them, and don’t hesitate to reach out if you’d like to collaborate or discuss how I can contribute to your team